 5. Social Media:

 A variant of the previous section is to utilize social media in the classroom.
 Students today are always connected to their social network and so will need little motivation to get them engaged with social media in the classroom.
-The ways you can use this method of teaching are quite varied as there are hundreds of social networks and possibilities.
+The ways you can use teaching methods are quite varied as there are hundreds of social networks and possibilities.

 A good example is the initiative carried out by the Brazilian Academy of Languages “Red Ballon”, which encouraged students to review the tweets of their favorite artists and correct grammatical errors that they committed in an effort to improve their English language skills!